 1. Sansevieria trifasciata

-Sansevieria trifasciata also known as snake Plant and Mother in Law’s Tongue.
+Sansevieria trifasciata is also known as Snake Plant and Mother in Law’s Tongue.
 This is a great option for a low-light area that could use some plant beauty.

 The great thing about this plant is that it only requires a little bit of water in the summer months.
-During the winter it does not need hardly any water.
+During the winter it hardly needs any water.

 2. Chinese Evergreen

 This plant grows well in low-light conditions.
-It needs to be watered on occasion and the soil needs to be well drained.
+It needs to be watered occasionally, and the soil needs to be well drained at all times.

-It is also popular with other name like Dumb Cane and Leopard Lily.
+This popular indoor plant is also popular by other names like Dumb Cane and Leopard Lily.

-This is a poisonous plant when eaten so make sure you don’t have children or pets.
+This is a poisonous plant if eaten so make sure your children or pets can’t reach it.
 The leaves are beautiful.
 Its soil needs to be kept moist but not soggy.
 Lastly, it works best with medium light.

 4. Chlorophytum comosum